Albert Andriessen Bradt: Children

 Albert's seventh child, Jan Albertse Bradt, married Maria Post who was baptized in 1649 in Recife, Brazil.
-Maria's parents Adriaen Crijnen Post and Claretje Moockers were from the Hague, Netherlands and lived for a while in the West India Company's colony in Recife, Brazil.
+Maria's parents Adriaen Crijnen Post and Claretje Moockers were from the Hague, Netherlands and lived for a while in the Dutch West India Company's colony in Recife, Brazil.
 The family sailed for the colony of New Netherland on 30 June 1650.
 Captain Post led a group in settling the successful colony on Staten Island as he had cultivated friendly relations with the Indians there.
-The colony was attacked and burned by Hackensack Indians on 15 Sep 1655 as a result of the Peach Tree War.
+The colony was attacked and burned by the Munsee on 15 Sep 1655 as a result of the Peach War.
 Among the sixty-seven prisoners were Adriaen, Claartje, their five children (Adrian, Maria, Lysbeth, and two unknown children), and two servants of the Post family.

 Chief Penneckeck sent Adriaen to bargain with Peter Stuyvesant for the prisoners' release that October.
 Adriaen traveled to and from Manhattan and the Natives' base at Paulus Hook, New Jersey several times before a negotiation was made.
 Many of the prisoners, including Claartje and the children, were exchanged for ammunition, wampum, and blankets.

 By van der Capellen's orders, Adriaen and the other survivors returned to Staten Island to build a fort.
 He gathered the cattle that had survived the attack, butchering some and using others for milk, in an effort to feed his group.
 By the next spring, Adriaen was too ill to perform his duties.
 Claartje asked that someone else be appointed agent to van der Capellen and, in April, she petitioned Stuyvesant to keep soldiers on the island.
 Stuyvesant decided against it since there were so few people there.